AU STAT 427/627 Statistical Machine Learning

 Students work in groups to create a final project to demonstrate the effective application of statistical machine learning to real-world data.

-This course assumes recent experience with the material covered in the pre-requisite STAT 415/615 “Regression” or STAT 520 “Applied Multivariate Analysis”.
-It also assumes some knowledge of data manipulation and statistical analysis using the R programming language.
-This is not a programming course, but we will use R during class to explore the topics with data.
-Advanced programming skills and advanced computer knowledge are not required.
+This course assumes recent experience with the material covered in the pre-requisite STAT 415/615 Regression or STAT 520 Applied Multivariate Analysis.
+It also assumes ability to manipulate data manipulation and conduct plotting and statistical analysis using the R (or other) programming language.
+This is not a programming course, but we will use R to explore the topics with data.
+Advanced programming skills and computer knowledge are not required.

-1.3 Learning Outcomes
+1.3 Goals and Learning Outcomes

 Upon successful completion of this course, you will be able to demonstrate competence in using different statistical learning methods involving large, messy, and multidimensional numerical and categorical data.